music

 It's just very beautiful and very real and those two things together are rare enough to matter.

-There's a quality to music that comes from genuine necessity — from a need to make the thing rather than a career calculation to make it — that arrives in the listening as something you feel before you understand.
+There's a quality to music that comes from genuine necessity, from a need to make the thing rather than a career calculation to make it, that arrives in the listening as something you feel before you understand.
 Madres has that quality throughout.
-Every sound on it seems to have been chosen because it was the right sound, not because it was the expected sound or the safe sound.
+Every sound on it was chosen because it was the right sound, not because it was the expected sound or the safe sound.

 The mother survived.
 The music exists.
 The two things are connected in ways I don't fully understand and don't need to fully understand to feel the connection.
 The record is a document of love.
 That's not a small thing.
 In the long run it might be the most durable thing.